 You have the Ocean Rider Seahorse Farm in Kona that will leave you awestruck with their tour of the facilities they have dedicated to raising and nurturing seahorses.

-This is a one of a kind experience as this interactive tour also allows you to feed and touch the seahorses.
+This is a one-of-a-kind experience as this interactive tour also allows you to feed and touch the seahorses.
 Wouldn’t you just love that?
 The fascinating creatures have so much to learn about them, and you will just have a grand time doing so.

 The seahorse farm is 3 acres big and houses the only living gene bank in the world of breeding, live seahorses and sea dragons.
-Do you think you can afford to miss it?
-Surely not!

-1. Black Sand Beaches
+1. Black Sand Beach